duman/magic-search/README.md

 ## But why?

 Why not?
 Let's be real, most of the time what we search for is in the first result.
-No need to waste our time by looking at other links or opening 8 links in 8 tabs.
-Magic does it for you, also clicks that button that you have avoided for your entire life.
+No need to waste our time by looking at other links or opening 8 links in 8 tabs just to close them back without looking them.
+Magic makes it easy for you, also clicks that button that you have avoided for your entire life.

-Also on some results if Google thinks that first result isn't the best, it launches the search page instead, so you can choose on your own.
+On some results if Google thinks that first result isn't the best, it launches the search page instead, so you can choose on your own.
 Which is very neat.
 See *Here's a few examples* section for some behavioural examples and how it results.

 ## How does it work?